Knowledge Hub

 Summary

 It’s clear that having a shareholder agreement in place is sensible for entrepreneurs starting a new business, and that any such agreement ought to be reviewed when there are any structural changes within the framework of the company.
 The cost of resolving disputes between shareholders in the absence of a well-drafted agreement will far outweigh the cost of engaging a lawyer to draw one up at the outset.
-This article demonstrates that there a multitude of ways in which such agreements can be breached and that the appropriate remedies for the corresponding breach often turn upon the facts of each particular case.
+This article demonstrates that there are several ways in which such agreements can be breached and that the appropriate remedies for the corresponding breach often turn upon the facts of each particular case.

 What next?